 Over the next three days, we made our way across the country stopping in Maine to see the Atlantic Ocean and Niagara Falls, New York.

-Eventually, we were back home again in Indiana visiting family and friends, answering lots of questions, and eating and drinking whatever we freakin’ wanted.
+Eventually, we were back home again visiting family and friends, answering lots of questions, and eating and drinking whatever we freakin’ wanted.

 The 2,189.2 miles were complete.
 All 14 states were walked through.
 We battled injury and illness, rain, hail, and snow.
 We were supported by amazing friends and family and beyond blessed by countless strangers.
 The long journey was over.